therobinkim/lets-learn-vim/README.md

 ## Learn More

-To learn more about `vi` so you can thoroughly impress your friends, family, and coworkers, look up the myriad of resources available online.
+To learn more about `vim` so you can thoroughly impress your friends, family, and coworkers, look up the myriad of resources available online.
 Remember, one of the best ways to learn something new is to *fully commit to it*!
-Don't be afraid to use `vi` as your text editor of choice.
-Below are a few I found that you can use to ease your journey into the `vi`/`vim` world:
+Don't be afraid to use `vim` as your text editor of choice.
+Below are a few I found that you can use to ease your journey into the `vim` world: